 In any case, I encourage you to read the memory management page (linked to above) if you never have and/or to reread it if you already have.
 It's that important, and Dennis (dmr) sums up the Bourne shell's memory management / portability problems very nicely as well, shedding light so that we might better understand the story.

 V6 UNIX & Ken's shell

 Since it is not possible to appreciate the true nature of Ken Thompson's shell without having access to the original source code and documentation, this material is provided here under the following Caldera license (pdf) (local copy (pdf)) as a historical reference for the development of etsh.
-The following Sixth Edition (V6) UNIX source code and documentation was obtained from The UNIX Heritage Society (TUHS, see Dennis_v6).
+The following Version 6 (V6) UNIX source code and documentation was obtained from The UNIX Heritage Society (TUHS, see Dennis_v6).
 According to the details, these files were provided to TUHS by Dennis Ritchie .

 The UNIX Time-Sharing System article gives the theory of operation of both the System and the Shell.

 - Thompson shell source code - sh.c (installed as /bin/sh)

 - Manuals - sh(I), chdir(I), login(I), newgrp(I), shift(I), wait(I)

 The shell made use of the following external utilities.